Earnhardt's confidence sky high amid return for Daytona 500

 ''Well, I hope he's competitive and he goes out there and has fun because he sure is fun to talk to these days,'' retiring driver and former teammate Michael Waltrip said. ''He's just really energetic and really open and honest and is really cool to be around.
 He's always been cool to be around if you know him, but it seems like he's opened up to the world more, and so to see him go out there and win a race, I'd like to see that happen.''

 Earnhardt has 26 victories in NASCAR's top series, but he's still chasing that first championship.
 He created a stir this week when he told ''The Dan Patrick Show'' he would consider retirement if he won the title.
-After a day to reflect on something he initially said was a tongue-in-cheek statement, it started to sound like the perfect exit strategy for a 41-year-old driver who just got married and wants to start a family.
+After a day to reflect on something he initially said was a tongue-in-cheek statement, it started to sound like the perfect exit strategy for a 42-year-old driver who just got married and wants to start a family.

 ''I didn't expect people to be like, 'Seriously?
 You really mean that?''' he said. ''Yeah, if you want to really think about it, God almighty, yeah.
 If I retire and won this championship, it's be hard not to spike the football on stage at Vegas and call it a career.
 Why not?